Spanish Civil War: Popular Front's victory and escalation

 Laia Balcells observes that polarisation in Spain just before the coup was so intense that physical confrontations between leftists and rightists were a routine occurrence in most localities; six days before the coup occurred, there was a riot between the two in the province of Teruel.
 Balcells notes that Spanish society was so divided along Left-Right lines that the monk Hilari Raguer stated that in his parish, instead of playing "cops and robbers", children would sometimes play "leftists and rightists".
 Within the first month of the Popular Front's government, nearly a quarter of the provincial governors had been removed due to their failure to prevent or control strikes, illegal land occupation, political violence and arson.
-The Popular Front government was more likely to persecute rightists for violence than leftists who committed similar acts.
+The Popular Front government was more likely to prosecute rightists for violence than leftists who committed similar acts.
+Between February and July, approximately 300 to 400 deaths occurred from political violence, while hundreds of churches, religious buildings and monuments were destroyed, damaged, or vandalised.

 Azaña was hesitant to use the army to shoot or stop rioters or protestors as many of them supported his coalition.
 On the other hand, he was reluctant to disarm the military as he believed he needed them to stop insurrections from the extreme left.
 Illegal land occupation became widespread—poor tenant farmers knew the government was disinclined to stop them.
 By April 1936, nearly 100,000 peasants had appropriated 400,000 hectares of land and perhaps as many as 1 million hectares by the start of the civil war; for comparison, the 1931–33 land reform had granted only 6,000 peasants 45,000 hectares.
 As many strikes occurred between April and July as had occurred in the entirety of 1931.
 Workers increasingly demanded less work and more pay.
-"Social crimes"—refusing to pay for goods and rent—became increasingly common by workers, particularly in Madrid.
-In some cases this was done in the company of armed militants.
+"Social crimes"—refusing to pay for goods and rent—became increasingly common.
+In some cases, this was done in the company of armed militants.
 Conservatives, the middle classes, businessmen and landowners became convinced that revolution had already begun.

 Prime Minister Santiago Casares Quiroga ignored warnings of a military conspiracy involving several generals, who decided that the government had to be replaced to prevent the dissolution of Spain.
 Both sides had become convinced that, if the other side gained power, it would discriminate against their members and attempt to suppress their political organisations.